Cathodic protection: Galvanic

 In the application of passive cathodic protection, a galvanic anode, a piece of a more electrochemically "active" metal (more negative electrode potential), is attached to the vulnerable metal surface where it is exposed to an electrolyte.
 Galvanic anodes are selected because they have a more "active" voltage than the metal of the target structure (typically steel).

 Concrete has a pH around 13.
 In this environment the steel reinforcement has a passive protective layer and remains largely stable.
 Galvanic systems are "constant potential" systems that aim to restore the concrete's natural protective environment by providing a high initial current to restore passivity.
-It then reverts to a lower sacrificial current while harmful negative Chloride ions migrate away from the steel and towards the positive anode.
-The anodes remain reactive through their lifetime (10-20 years typically) increasing current when the resistivity decreases due to corrosion hazards such as rainfall, temperature increases or flooding.
+It then reverts to a lower sacrificial current, while harmful negative chloride ions migrate away from the steel and towards the positive anode.
+The anodes remain reactive through their lifetime (10–20 years typically), increasing current when the resistivity decreases due to corrosion hazards such as rainfall, temperature increases, or flooding.
 The reactive nature of these anodes makes them an efficient choice.

-Unlike impressed current cathodic protection (ICCP) systems steel constant polarization is not the goal, rather the restoration of the environment.
+Unlike impressed current cathodic protection (ICCP) systems, steel constant polarization is not the goal, rather the restoration of the environment.
 Polarization of the target structure is caused by the electron flow from the anode to the cathode, so the two metals must have a good electrically conductive contact.
 The driving force for the cathodic protection current is the difference in electrode potential between the anode and the cathode.
 During the initial phase of high current, the potential of the steel surface is polarized (pushed) more negative protecting the steel which hydroxide ion generation at the steel surface and ionic migration restore the concrete environment.

 Over time the galvanic anode continues to corrode, consuming the anode material until eventually it must be replaced.

-Galvanic or sacrificial anodes are made in various shapes and sizes using alloys of zinc, magnesium, and aluminum.
+Galvanic or sacrificial anodes are made in various shapes and sizes using alloys of zinc, magnesium, and aluminium.
 ASTM International publishes standards on the composition and manufacturing of galvanic anodes.

 In order for galvanic cathodic protection to work, the anode must possess a lower (that is, more negative) electrode potential than that of the cathode (the target structure to be protected).
 The table below shows a simplified galvanic series which is used to select the anode metal.
 The anode must be chosen from a material that is lower on the list than the material to be protected.